Wednesday, November 18, 2020

-Presented by Richard Gipstein, this lecture focusses on a close-up look at many of the architectural details that adorn the facades of many buildings in downtown New London, including many with unique histories, contexts and beauty.
+Presented by Richard Gipstein, this lecture focuses on a close-up look at the architectural details that adorn the facades of many buildings in downtown New London, including those with unique histories, contexts and beauty.
 Many of these details are often hard to see well from street level.
 This lecture, using digital photographic methods, will give the viewer a new appreciation for New London’s architectural legacy.

 This lecture is free, but registration is required.

 Lyman Allyn Zoom lectures can accommodate up to 100 individual devices.
 If you plan on listening to the lecture with others in your household, we recommend you do so from one device.
 Those unable to join the live lecture due to the device capacity limit can e-mail Caitlin Healy, Director of Education, at firstname.lastname@example.org and request the lecture recording.

 About Rick Gipstein